rabbitmq/rabbitmq-delayed-message-exchange/README.md

 milliseconds a delay time for the message.
 The message will be delivered to the respective queues after `x-delay` milliseconds.

+## Supported RabbitMQ Versions

+This plugin targest RabbitMQ 3.5.3 and later versions.

 ## Installing ##

 Install the corresponding .ez files from our